Chariot Learning

 TONE: Knowing whether a word is positive or negative can get you pretty far.

-ROOTS: Recognizing a Latin or Greek root helps unlock the meanings of countless English words, especially many of the tougher ones.
+ROOTS: Recognizing a classic root helps unlock the meanings of countless English words, especially many of the tougher ones.
 Sometimes you will be able to use Latin or Greek roots by just noticing that an unfamiliar vocabulary word looks like a piece of a word you already know:

-Circumscribe.
-Circumference of a circle!
+Circumscribe: Circumference of a circle!
 Scribbling lines on a paper.
-Perhaps circumscribe is to draw a line around something.
+Perhaps circumscribe means to draw a line around something.

-Graphical literacy may be more important in our 21st century assessments, but a college-level vocabulary never really goes out of style.
+Graphical literacy has increased in importance in our 21st century assessments, but textual literacy and a college-level vocabulary never goes out of style.
 Work on yours for greater success on test day and every other day!

 ACT roots2words SAT vocabulary